 Mindfulness for Anxiety

-May is National Mental Health Awareness Month and many people—dialysis patients, caregivers, and staff alike—are currently feeling anxious due to the COVID-19 (coronavirus) pandemic, as stay-at-home orders are changing in many states.
+May is National Mental Health Awareness Month and many people—dialysis patients, caregivers and staff alike—are currently feeling anxious due to the COVID-19 (coronavirus) pandemic.
 Mindfulness may help with anxiety by focusing on the present moment, as dwelling on the past or projecting about the future is likely to increase stress levels.
 In this post, we provide information on mindfulness, including a definition of what mindfulness is and a quick exercise that you can do yourself or guide others through to potentially reduce anxiety.

 Mindfulness may sound mysterious and remote, like something